ThetaData-API/thetadata-python/README.md

 # Theta Data Python API

-The [Theta Data](https://thetadata.net) Python API provides low latency US equities & options data that may be used for market research or algorithmic trading applications.
+The [thetadata](https://thetadata.net) Python API provides low latency US equities & options data that may be used for market research or algorithmic trading applications.

 Please see this repository's [documentation](https://thetadata-api.github.io/thetadata-python) for more details.